Search This Blog

 Joseph and Charlotte Tubb's daughter Jane features in the Edwardian Trinity Road post Part One.

 4.)
-Thomas and Eliza Barnes and their children then Clara and Amos Moody with their children, followed by Mr Beaver.
+This brick and tile house formed a pair with no.6.
+Thomas and Eliza Barnes and their children then Clara and Amos Moody with their children, followed by a Mr Beaver.

 6.)Frederick and Charlotte Bailey and their children, then H Tubb, then labourer William Henry Tubb with his wife Mary and their children.

 Frederick Bailey was born circa 1866 and Charlotte in circa 1865.
 Frederick was a drayman at the brewery.
 Charlotte died in 1909 following a strange incident where a varicose vein in her leg ruptured when she was out at night near the Plough in Wycombe Road.
 Instead of getting help from the pub or nearby houses Charlotte made her way home, bleeding.
 Her daughter Annie fetched the doctor.
 Police from the police station in Trinity Road as they had first aid training but nothing could save Charlotte and she quickly passed away.
 How her leg came to be injured was investigated.
 She had just parted company from her husband at that time (he perhaps intending to visit the Plough?).
 To one person she said someone had kicked her in the leg.
-To others she said she had just knocked it.
-A trail of blood lead to a house trough by the Plough but no further conclusion could be arrived at.
+To others she said she had just knocked it herself.
+A trail of blood lead to a horse trough by the Plough but no further conclusions could be arrived at.

 Charlotte was born Charlotte Bowles, the daughter of George and Ann Bowles of Dean Street.